GenShibe/GenShibe/README.md

-### Hiii, i'm Gen :3
+### Haiii, i'm Gen
-I'm not much of a coder by any means, as i suck at it :p

-So this account pretty much only exists for me to update [Userstyles for Catppuccin](https://github.com/catppuccin/userstyles), as well as to star things and update my website (which you should check out btw :3)
+I'm not much of a coder by any means lol. this account pretty much only exists for me to update [Userstyles for Catppuccin](https://github.com/catppuccin/userstyles), as well as to star things that i like and update my website (which you should check out btw :3)

-if you want to know more about me, check out my website, or talk to me :3
+if you want to know more about me, check out my website, or talk to me (i don't bite and i'm not scary :p)
-### Contact me:
+### links:
 * Website: [GenShibe.ca](genshibe.ca)
 * Email: Gen@GenShibe.ca
 * Discord: [GenShibe](https://discord.com/users/217892728875253760)